juhp/dnf-repo/README.md

 ```shellsession
 $ dnf-repo --disable-modular --save
 ```

-Note that sudo is used implicitly when needed: there is no need to run dnf-repo with sudo.
+(equivalently `dnf-repo -M -s`)

 Switch a system from Rawhide to F37:
 ```shellsession
 $ dnf-repo --exact -d rawhide -e fedora distrosync --releasever 37 fedora\*
 ```

+Note that sudo is used implicitly when needed: there is no need to run dnf-repo with sudo.

 ## Installation